spotinst/help/src/docs/ocean-spark/configure-permissions/README.md

 ### Set permissions for workspace users

-If you want to give your users only access to integrated workspace feature, you can use the following policy
+If you want to give your users only access to the integrated notebook workspace feature, you can use the following policy

 ```json